 A mild winter and wet spring in some areas has been a combination mosquitos love. warm, wet weather often brings mosquitos.

 The first step in battling mosquitos is to lessen your exposure: Remove standing water from your yard where they will lay their eggs.
 If you have small ponds or bird baths keep the water treated or empty containers and clean weekly to keep larvae from hatching.
 Check out some natural insect control products from an organic garden supply for your yard.
 Wear light colored clothing, long sleeves and pants in particular after dusk or when walking in wooded areas.
 Check your window and door screens for holes or spots mosquitos could invade your home.
 Consider replacing outdoor lights with a yellow bug light that does not attract mosquitos like traditional lighting.
+Add a drop of lavender essential oil to ponds or kiddie pools (where there aren’t fish or aquatic life) to deter bugs from laying their eggs in your outdoor sanctuary.

 Essential Oils are some of the most powerful mosquito deterrants available.
 Even the CDC recommends Lemon Eucalyptus Essential Oil as another alternative to DEET.
 Fragranced oils will not be any help against pests like the mosquito so make sure you are using a Therapeutic Grade Oil that will offer the best defense.
 Essential oils are pure plant extracts that protect the plants and trees from natural pests.
 These same plant extracts can offer protection to people as well.
 For the best results use a combination of oils to create a powerful blend.
 Here is a list of the most powerful oils mosquitos hate, followed by recipes I’ve used as natural mosquito repellent.
 Many of these oils are safe for use on everyone, including children and pets.
+Essential oil blends will need to be applied more frequently than chemically-engineered bug sprays.

 - Lavender – safe for everyone, young and old including infants.
 Simply apply therapeutic grade lavender (I only recommend Therapeutic, food grade lavender tested for potency) directly to exposed skin (Neat).